REGULATING PSYCHOLOGISTS IN NOVA SCOTIA SINCE 1980

 The Board requires applicants and registrants to declare information about their practice area(s), activities and populations when they apply for registration and at renewal time.
 The Board is aware that some registrants have sought to expand their practice at times.
 In some cases, an expansion within an area of practice can be achieved, but in cases where a registrant is desirous of a more substantial change (for example, a change in competency areas), there has been no clear mechanism other than completing another graduate program in the other subject area of psychology.

-Scope of Practice & Learning Plans – Draft Policy
+Scope of Practice & Learning Plans

 https://www.nsbep.org/downloads/Scope_LearningPlans.pdf

-To support this endeavour, the NSBEP is seeking to build a list of fully registered psychologists who would be available to consult with other psychologists – and possibly the NSBEP – on potential expansions of practice or competency, and learning plans.
+To further support this endeavour, the NSBEP is seeking to build a list of fully registered psychologists who would be available to consult with other psychologists – and possibly the NSBEP – on potential expansions of practice or competency, and learning plans.
 The purpose of this communication is to share information about this initiative and to gauge the interest of psychologists with serving in this capacity.

-We are in early stage of gauging potential interest of volunteers who have been on the Register of Psychologists for 5 years, and we’d like to know whether you would be interested in any or all of the following:
+We remain in early stage of gauging potential interest of volunteers who have been on the Register of Psychologists for 5 years, and we’d like to know whether you would be interested in any or all of the following:

 o Peer consultation with registrants and review of their learning plans